renatols-jf/spboot-chassi/README.md

 - `metrics.health-window-duration-minutes`: Integer, defaults to 5.
 Governs the maximum age of requests to be used in health calculations.

+- `metrics.health-value-type`: String, defaults to `lowest`.
+The type of health calculation used to export the overral application health.
+Either `lowest`, to use the lowest operation health as the application heatlh, or `average`, to calculate the average of the health of the operations.

 ## Labels
 Labels are a means to change default labels, names, or captions for the framework.
 For that, you need to create